Experience our enjoyable 4 1/2 acre shady grove just off Old Highway 71.

 Come visit our Heirloom Tea Room at Bastrop Gardens featuring select teas from the Chinese Apothecary.
 Our tea room features herbal teas grown and produced locally, as well as a selection of imported teas from around the globe.
 We are proudly offering a cup or a pot of tea to the individual seeking quiet respite to get away from it all in our beautiful outdoor tea room or surf the Web with free Wi-Fi.
 We can also book High Tea for groups (we have an English Chef), have dress up parties for birthdays, and special occasions.
 The Heirloom Tea Room features lady’s hats from the ‘30’s through the ‘60’s, costume jewelry, and antique tea services to create a very special occasion.

-Please call ahead and let us prepare for your Tea experience.
+Must call ahead and let us prepare for your Tea experience, available anytime.

 Our teas include, but are not necessarily limited to (because we're always on the lookout for something new):